-One of the most extravagant hotel lobbies year round, it comes as no surprise that the Jefferson Hotel goes all out for the holidays.
+One of the most extravagant hotels in Virginia year round, it comes as no surprise that the Jefferson Hotel goes all out for the holidays.
 Hundreds of poinsettias, yards of garland and ribbon, thousands of twinkling lights and dozens of toy soldiers adorn the lobbies and dining areas of the hotel.
 The centerpiece of the holiday decorations is the beautifully decorated 31-foot Christmas tree located in the Rotunda lobby.
 Each year in the main lobby, the hotel displays a handcrafted gingerbread creation made from over 200 pounds of gingerbread, 250 pounds of royal icing, and more than 100 pounds of candy decorations.

 Salamander Resort & Spa—Middleburg